franklsm1/redux-saga-shopping-cart/README.md

 # Redux Saga Shopping Cart Example
-Based off of the shopping cart example from the [redux-saga repo](https://github.com/redux-saga/redux-saga/tree/master/examples/shopping-cart)
+Took the shopping cart example from the [redux-saga repo](https://github.com/redux-saga/redux-saga/tree/master/examples/shopping-cart) and turned it into a standalone Node.js app with additional redux-saga functionality and features.

-### Available Scripts
+__Install [Yarn](https://yarnpkg.com/en/)(a better npm):__

+Run `npm install -g yarn` to install Yarn globally if not done already

+__Available Scripts:__

 In the project directory, you can run:

 `yarn start`